 South Carolina provides a possible income tax credit or withholding tax credit to agribusiness or agricultural packaging operations.
-To be eligible for this credit, a company must have a base year in which the company purchases more than \$100,000 of agricultural products that have been certified by the South Carolina Department of Agriculture and then must increase such purchases by at least 15% over base-year totals.
-The base year purchase amount will be re-calculated every year after the initial base year.
+To be eligible for this credit, a company must have a base year in which the company purchases more than \$100,000 of agricultural products that have been certified as grown in South Carolina by the South Carolina Department of Agriculture and then must increase the number of agricultural units purchased in the following year by at least 15% over base-year unit totals.
+The base year unit amount will be re-calculated every year after the initial base year.
 A company must submit an application to the Coordinating Council to determine its qualification for, the amount of, and the type of any tax credit it will receive.
 The credit may not exceed \$100,000 per taxpayer in any one year.
 The total amount of tax credits allowed to all qualifying companies is limited to \$1,000,000 in 2019, \$1,500,000 in 2020 and \$2,000,000 in years thereafter.
-Any unused credits may be carried forward for five years.
+Any unused credits may be carried forward for five years. 🕥